General Child Neurology

 • Generalized onset tonic-clonic seizures may occur at any time, though those happening after awakening are more characteristic and better studied. | |

-• Precipitating factors such as sleep deprivation and over consumption of alcohol are significant; some patients may never have GTCS in the absence of these triggers. | |
+• Precipitating factors such as sleep deprivation and overconsumption of alcohol are significant; some patients may never have GTCS in the absence of these triggers. | |

-• Other types of generalized seizures, such absences or myoclonic jerks, are not part of this syndrome, but this is debated. | |
+• Other types of generalized seizures, such as absences or myoclonic jerks, are not part of this syndrome, but this is debated. | |

-• Differential diagnosis is often difficult without appropriately performed and assessed video-EEG. | |
+• Differential diagnosis is often difficult without an appropriately performed and assessed video-EEG. | |

 • Prognosis varies from excellent to severe with lifelong continuing GTCS. | |